 Data Sources

-Looking at data from the ABS and other sources, we are bringing together a range of information covering geographical, educational and biographical data.
+This analysis will bring together a range of data sources and information covering geographical, educational and biographical data.
+Data will predominantly be obtained from Australian State and Federal agencies and departments.

-Our unemployment data was obtained from the Australian Government Department of Jobs and Small Business, SA2 Data tables — Small Area Labour Markets, December quarter 2018.
-To create a list of indicators/variables we explored data from the ABS 2016 Census and a range of datasets from other areas of the ABS and non-ABS sources summarised in Table 1.
+Unemployment figures will be obtained from the Australian Government Department of Jobs and Small Business, SA2 Data tables — Small Area Labour Markets, December quarter 2018 (Should we be using the Census 2016 figures?).
+This research will further explore data from the ABS Census of Population and Housing 2016 (Census 2016) and a range of datasets from other areas of the ABS and non-ABS sources summarised in Table 1.

 Table 1 – Sources of Data